DanielBelz1997/TaskBoard/README.md

 ## Contact Info

 If you want to contact me about the project, please feel free to contact me on email: belzdaniel6@gmail.com

----

-Feel free to customize or expand the project based on your needs!